Lillinator/navigation-menu-modifier/README.md

 # Discourse navigation menu modifier
 This theme component allows various customization of the Discourse forum sidebar navigation menu sections and properties.
-Thanks to @Nathank and @dodesz for code contributions.
+Thanks to @Nathank and @Don for code contributions.

 This component can do the following: